t-w/ADFlib/README.md

 like a VM).

 ### Write support
-The file read and write support are rather well tested, but still, writing is a new and potentially harmul feature so do not experiment on a unique copy of an ADF image with your precious data.
+The file read and write support are rather well tested (except dir. cache, see below!), but still, writing is a new and potentially harmul feature so do not experiment on a unique copy of an ADF image with your precious data.
 Do it on a copy (and report if any issues are encountered).

 Update: The notice above is especially actual as it was discovered that the version `0.8.0` and earlier **do not rebuild the block allocation bitmap